Recognized since 2022

-Bijan Esfandiari is a pharmaceutical product liability litigation attorney and shareholder at Baum Hedlund Aristei & Goldman in Los Angeles.
+Bijan Esfandiari is a pharmaceutical product liability litigation attorney and Senior shareholder at Baum Hedlund Aristei & Goldman in Los Angeles.
 He has successfully represented clients in state and federal courts across the nation at both the trial and appellate level in wrongful death and catastrophic personal injury cases.

 Bijan has had the privilege of participating incases that have shaped and developed the law for the benefit of injured victims and consumers of pharmaceutical products.
 In one such case, the Court agreed with his arguments and, in an issue of first impression, held that drug manufacturers owe an affirmative duty to warn regarding risks associated with children’s off-label use.
 Bijan’s published cases have also exposed reprehensible corporate conduct.
 For example, a federal court in Pennsylvania noted that “internal documents suggest that Defendant acted with a wanton and willful disregard for the safety of its consumers,” and thus allowed Bijan’s clients to proceed with their punitive damages claims.